iorchard/burrito_docs/source/operation/add_control_plane_node.rst

 There is only one control plane node.
-I will add two control plane nodes.
+I will add two control plane nodes in the host inventory.

 Edit hosts inventory file
 --------------------------